-For FY 2020, the funding level of \$123,350,472 for the Legislative-Executive/Central Services program area comprises 7.5 percent of the total General Fund Direct Expenditures of \$1,649,416,649.
-The Legislative-Executive/Central Services program area increased by \$5,398,436, or 4.6 percent, over the FY 2019 Adopted Budget Plan funding level.
-This increase is primarily attributable to a 2.10 percent market rate adjustment for all employees and performance-based and longevity increases for non-uniformed employees, both effective July 2019.
-In addition, this increase is related to the transfer of funding and positions from the Planning Commission as a result of the consolidation of the Clerk to the Board of Supervisors and the Planning Commission to create the new agency, Agency 03, Department of Clerk Services in order to better align resources and duties in an effort to identify operational efficiencies and savings to the County.
+For FY 2020, the funding level of \$124,139,476 for the Legislative-Executive/Central Services program area comprises 7.6 percent of the total General Fund Direct Expenditures of \$1,634,695,971.
+The Legislative-Executive/Central Services program area increased by \$6,187,440, or 5.2 percent, over the FY 2019 Adopted Budget Plan funding level.
+This increase is primarily attributable to a 1.0 percent market rate adjustment for all employees and performance-based and longevity increases for non-uniformed employees, both effective July 2019.
+In addition, the transfer of funding and positions from the Planning Commission as a result of the consolidation of the Clerk to the Board of Supervisors and the Planning Commission to create the new agency, Agency 03, Department of Clerk Services in order to better align resources and duties in an effort to identify operational efficiencies and savings to the County.

-The Legislative-Executive/Central Services program area includes 1,060 positions, which reflects a decrease of 7/7.0 FTE positions from the FY 2019 Revised Budget Plan level.
+The Legislative-Executive/Central Services program area includes 1,076 positions, which reflects an increase of 11/11.0 FTE positions from the FY 2019 Revised Budget Plan level.
 This includes a net increase of 5/5.0 FTE positions transferred to Agency 03, Department of Clerk Services, a new agency created to provide support to both the Board of Supervisors and the Planning Commission.
-These five positions include 7/7.0 FTE positions transferred from Agency 36, Planning Commission, offset by a reduction of 2/2.0 FTE positions from Agency 01, Board of Supervisors, and Agency 02, Office of the County Executive, realized as a result of operational efficiencies generated by the consolidation.
-Other position adjustments include a net decrease of 13/13.0 FTE positions from Agency 02, Office of the County Executive.
-Of this net decrease, an increase of 7/7.0 FTE positions are included to establish the Office of Environmental and Energy Coordination, of which 3/3.0 FTE positions are new, 1/1.0 FTE position transferred from Agency 04, Department of Cable and Consumer Services, 1/1.0 FTE position transferred from Agency 08, Facilities Maintenance Department, and 2/2.0 FTE positions transferred from Fund 40030, Cable Communications; a decrease of 6/6.0 FTE positions to establish Agency 30, Department of Economic Initiatives; and a decrease of 14/14.0 FTE positions associated with the merger of the Office of Community Revitalization with the Department of Planning and Zoning to form Agency 35, the Department of Planning and Development.
-Lastly, an increase of 1/1.0 FTE position is the result of a transfer from Agency 77, Office of Strategy Management for Health and Human Services to Agency 11, Department of Human Resources.
+These five positions include 7/7.0 FTE positions transferred from Agency 36, Planning Commission, offset by a reduction of 2/2.0 FTE positions realized as a result of operational efficiencies generated by the consolidation.
+Other position adjustments include a net increase of 4/4.0 FTE positions in Agency 02, Office of the County Executive, to establish the Office of Environmental and Energy Coordination, including 1/1.0 FTE new position and the transfer of 1/1.0 FTE position from Agency 08, Facilities Management Department and 2/2.0 FTE positions from Agency 04, Cable and Consumer Services.
+Lastly, an increase of 2/2.0 FTE positions is the result of transfers from Agency 77, Office of Strategy Management for Health and Human Services to Agency 11, Department of Human Resources, and to Agency 12, Department of Procurement and Material Management, to better align resources within the Health and Human Services System.